vladbarosan/func-go/README.md

 Follow these high-level steps to create Go Functions:

 1. Write a Go Function.
 2. Deploy it.
 3. Trigger and watch it.

 Following are step-by-step instructions to prepare a Go Function triggered by an HttpTrigger, as demonstrated in [the HttpTrigger sample][].

-> See [the wiki][] and [Things to Note](#things-to-note) below for more details on the programming model.
+> See [the wiki][] and [Things to Note](#things-to-note) below for more details
+> on the programming model.

-[the HttpTrigger sample]: ./sample/HttpTrigger
+[the httptrigger sample]: ./sample/HttpTrigger
 [the wiki]: https://github.com/Azure/azure-functions-go-worker/wiki/Programming-Model

 ## Write a Go Function

 1. Create a directory with the files for your Go Function: `mkdir myfunc && cd myfunc && touch main.go; touch function.json`.

 1. Put the following code in `main.go`.

     ```go
     package main